 - Nursing theories help recognize what should set the foundation of practice by explicitly describing nursing.

-- By providing a definition of nursing, nursing theory also helps nurses to understand their purpose and role in the healthcare setting.
+- By defining nursing, a nursing theory also helps nurses understand their purpose and role in the healthcare setting.

 - Theories serve as a rationale or scientific reasons for nursing interventions and give nurses the knowledge base necessary for acting and responding appropriately in nursing care situations.

-- Nursing theories provide the foundations of nursing practice, helps generate further knowledge, and indicate in which direction nursing should develop in the future (Brown, 1964).
+- Nursing theories provide the foundations of nursing practice, generate further knowledge, and indicate which direction nursing should develop in the future (Brown, 1964).

 - By providing nurses a sense of identity, nursing theory can help patients, managers, and other healthcare professionals to acknowledge and understand the unique contribution that nurses make to the healthcare service (Draper, 1990).

-- Nursing theories prepare the nurses to reflect on the assumptions and question the values in nursing, thus further defining nursing and increasing knowledge base.
+- Nursing theories prepare the nurses to reflect on the assumptions and question the nursing values, thus further defining nursing and increasing the knowledge base.

-- Nursing theories aim to define, predict, and demonstrate the phenomenon of nursing (Chinn and Jacobs, 1978).
+- Nursing theories aim to define, predict, and demonstrate nursing phenomenon (Chinn and Jacobs, 1978).

 - It can be regarded as an attempt by the nursing profession to maintain and preserve its professional limits and boundaries.

-- In many cases, nursing theories guide knowledge development and directs education, research, and practice although each influence the others.
+- In many cases, nursing theories guide knowledge development and directs education, research, and practice, although each influences the others.
 (Fitzpatrick and Whall, 2005).

 Purposes of Nursing Theories

-The primary purpose of theory in the profession of nursing is to improve practice by positively influence the health and quality of life of patients.
+The primary purpose of theory in nursing is to improve practice by positively influencing the health and quality of life of patients.
 Nursing theories are essential for the development and advancement of the nursing profession.
-Nursing theories are also developed to define and describe nursing care, guide nursing practice, and provide a basis for clinical decision making.
-The accomplishments of nursing in the past led to the recognition of nursing in academic discipline, research, and profession.
+Nursing theories are also developed to define and describe nursing care, guide nursing practice, and provide a basis for clinical decision-making.
+In the past, the accomplishments of nursing led to the recognition of nursing in an academic discipline, research, and profession.